-- 23.1 All driver credentials and licenses must be presented to the Registrar at the start of each Event.
-Including; - a) Competitor's and driver's licenses and any related documents. - b) SCCA Pro Racing authorization for foreign license holders (applicable for licenses not issued by the SCCA Pro Racing of a membership country of the EC or an associated country). - 23.2 During initial scrutineering and at any time during the event, each competitor must have available all documents required by Article 23.1 above in addition to the car's technical passport. - 23.3 Unless a waiver is granted by the stewards, competitors who do not keep to time limits will not be allowed to take part in the event. - 23.4 Initial scrutineering of the car will take place in the paddock area assigned to each competitor.
-The technical passport for the car must be available. - 23.5 Race numbers and any official advertising must be on the car for inspection during scrutineering. - 23.6 No car may take part in the Event until it has been approved by the scrutineers. - 23.7 The scrutineers may: - a) Check the eligibility of a car or of a competitor at any time during the Event. - b) Require a car to be dismantled by the competitor to make sure that the conditions of eligibility or conformity are fully satisfied. - c) Require a competitor to supply them with such parts or samples as they may deem necessary. - 23.8 Any car which, after being passed by the scrutineers, is dismantled or modified in a way which might affect its safety or call into question its eligibility, or which is involved in an accident with similar consequences, must be re-presented for scrutineering approval. - 23.9 The Race Director or Clerk of the Course may require that any car involved in an accident be stopped and checked. - 23.10 After each race and all qualifying practice sessions at least three classified cars will be selected and must undergo scrutineering. - 23.11 Checks and scrutineering shall be carried out by duly appointed officials who shall be responsible for the operation of the parc fermé and who alone are authorized to give instructions to the competitors. - 23.12 The Stewards will publish the findings of the scrutineers each time cars are checked during the Event.
-These results will not include any specific figure except when a car is found to be in breach of the Technical Regulations.
+23.7 The scrutineers may:

+- a) Check the eligibility of a car or of a competitor at any time during the Event. - b) Require a car to be dismantled by the competitor to make sure that the conditions of eligibility or conformity are fully satisfied. - c) Require a competitor to supply them with such parts or samples as they may deem necessary. - 23.8 Any car which, after being passed by the scrutineers, is dismantled, or modified in a way which might affect its safety or call into question its eligibility, or which is involved in an accident with similar consequences, must be re-presented for scrutineering approval. - 23.9 The Race Director or Clerk of the Course may require that any car involved in an accident be stopped and checked. - 23.10 After each race and all qualifying practice sessions at least three classified cars will be selected and must undergo scrutineering. - 23.11 Checks and scrutineering shall be carried out by duly appointed officials who shall be responsible for the operation of the parc fermé and who alone are authorized to give instructions to the competitors. - 23.12 The Stewards will publish the findings of the scrutineers each time cars are checked during the Event.
+These results will not include any specific figure except when a car is found to be in breach of the Technical Regulations. - 23.13 Competitors agree that the data and video can be used by the Series as it deems fit.